Market uncertainty makes it hard for some families to resist the reflex to pull investments. Here’s why you should keep your 529 in place.

 A valuable funding source in addition to a 529 plan, says O’Leary, is for parents to tap their own line of credit.
 “It’s realistic for parents funding higher education for one or more children to come up short or have liquidity challenges,” she says.
 “A line of credit may offer a more cost-effective way for families to borrow money to fill in any gaps and avoid traditional student loans.”

-Another option is to take advantage of recent changes to federal law governing 529s, which allow families to apply those funds to up to $10,000 per person in student loan repayments for children and grandchildren.
-O'Leary says this is a way to repurpose 529 funds in cases where student loans are overly burdensome.
+Another option is to take advantage of changes made in 2020 to federal law governing 529s, which allow families to apply those funds to up to $10,000 per person in student loan repayments for children and grandchildren.
+O’Leary says this is a way to repurpose 529 funds in cases where student loans are overly burdensome.

 For families with younger children, it’s important to continue putting money aside for college on a regular basis, if possible, O’Leary says.